thestelllar/thestelllar_blog/_posts/2023-09-29-Btw-who-dines-for-two-months.md

 <br>
 So there you have it: The <i>Highlights-from-my-days-of-absence.</i>

-And I know you are wondering why the title is—"Btw, Who dines for two months?"
-When it should have instead been—"Btw, Who dines for <i>exactly</i> two months?"
+And I know you are wondering why the title is—"btw, Who dines for two months?"
+When it should have instead been—"btw, Who dines for <i>exactly</i> two months?"

 And if the joke doesn't make sense, then know this one last thing—Sure, It's me.
 But, it's you, too, <i>at fault.</i>